zimolzak/active-learning/Readme.md

 With Random Forests, the convergence occurs with even fewer training examples (Figure **figRandomForestLearningCurve**).
 SVM learning curves are not shown because this method had the worst performance, and it is not as easy to interpret its results.
 Regarding feature importance, the feature with the highest coefficient (most informative) was often the Kolmogorov-Smirnov statistic (table **tableCoefficients**) **FIXME** make sure this is true once table is fleshed out.
 "Wide variety of features were most important, depending on the specific lab test.
+*Further plot of learning curve(s) based on the count of labs (not treating one row of albumin as equal to any other).*

 Discussion